-The Muscogee tribe, also called the Creek, were made up of several separate tribes that occupied Georgia and Alabama in the American Colonial Period.
+The Muscogee tribe, also called the Creek, was made up of several separate tribes that occupied Georgia and Alabama in the American Colonial Period.
 Their confederacy, which formed the largest division of the Muscogean family, included other Muscogean tribes such as the Catawba, Iroquois, and Shawnee, as well as the Cherokee.
 Together, they were sufficiently numerous and powerful to resist attacks from the northern tribes.
 They received their name from the English on account of the numerous streams in their territory.

 It is believed that the Creek culture began as a way to guard against other larger conquering Indian tribes of the region.
 One of the Five Civilized Tribes, they formed the Creek Confederacy with other Muscogean speaking tribes, the Alabama, Hitchiti, and Coushatta.
 The Creek Confederacy was in constant flux, its numbers and land possessions ever-changing as small bands joined and withdrew from the alliance.
 Society was organized in matrilineal, exogamous clans, each bearing the name of its totem animal.

 The economy centered upon agriculture, growing corn, beans, squash, pumpkins, melons, and sweet potatoes.
 When war erupted in 1813 between the United States and the Red Stick faction of the Creek Nation, a series of raids were launched against the white settlements.
 These raids culminated in the sacking of Fort Mims, in which 400 settlers were killed.
 General Andrew Jackson defeated the Red Sticks at Horseshoe Bend and exacted a disastrous cession of 23 million acres of land from the Creek tribe.